Ten Tips For Creating And Staying On Your Budget

 Tracking your spending helps you identify some of these unhealthy money habits.
 It might be uncomfortable, but it's integral to living within your budget.

-3. Begin Cutting Expenses
+3. Start Cutting Unnecessary Expenses

 After tracking your spending for a while, you'll know how much money goes out every month and how much is coming.
 So, you can start cutting expenses to give yourself more breathing room.